skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 #### Block quote

-Accentuates a longer quote (four lines or more).
-Block quotes are indented from the main text, but remain integrated within it.
+A block quote accentuates a longer quote (four lines or more).
+It’s indented from the main text, but remains integrated within it.

 > “One problem with technical debt is that the impact can be slow-growing and somewhat hidden.
 To the question ‘fix the technical debt, or build new features’ we know how it’s usually answered.
 As it gets worse, customers complain about slow delivery, increasing the pressure to take more shortcuts, which increases the technical debt, which slows the delivery process, which increases customer dissatisfaction, in a rapidly spiraling vicious cycle.”

 #### Note

-Provides the reader with information on further resources to check out (e.g., reading list, resources list).
-Features a light blue box, with an “i” icon.
+A note provides the reader with information on further resources to check out (e.g., reading list, resources list).
+It features a light blue box with an “i” icon.

 This is a “note” callout.
 {: .callout--note }

 #### Tip

-Offers the reader an actionable piece of advice (e.g., “do this”).
-Tips are more integrated with the substance of the text.
-Features a yellow box with a “lightbulb” icon.
+A tip offers the reader an actionable piece of advice (e.g., “do this”) and is more integrated with the substance of the text.
+It features a yellow box with a “lightbulb” icon.

 This is a “tip” callout.
 {: .callout--tip }

 #### News / case study

-Highlights additional content that’s separate from the substance of the main text (e.g., links to news articles, case studies).
-Features a light gray box with a blue border.
+A news callout highlights additional content that’s separate from the substance of the main text (e.g., links to news articles, case studies).
+It features a light grey box with a blue border.

 <aside class="news-coverage callout">
   <h2>News callout</h2>